 Ikos Olivia is a 45-minute car journey from Halkidiki airport.

 The resort offers a free transfer service that is often offered as part of a booking offer when booking direct.
 As soon as you walk through arrivals the resort team are there waiting for you.
 Armed with bottles of cold water and ready to take your luggage.

 Arrival at the main reception feels like coming home.
 The team greet you with open arms the moment you arrive into the stunning marble entrance.
 Where you are able to check in with glass of champagne in hand.

-There is a huge choice of all luxury family accommodation to suit all budgets, family size and taste.
+There is a huge choice of all luxury accommodation at Ikos Olivia for families, to suit all budgets, family size and taste.

 Our 1 bedroom deluxe bungalow suite was in the deluxe area overlooking the pool, with steps from our garden terrace down to the side of the pool.
 Perfect for lazy mornings when you can order breakfast to your room and eat of your patio overlooking the pool.
 The rooms are spacious and luxurious, offering a mini bar, turn down service and an extensive room service menu.
 And if you want a private pool you can book a deluxe private pool room in the deluxe area

 Although Ikos Olivia and Oceania have several similarities and are part of the same Ikos Hotel 5 star all inclusive format, they are also different in many ways.

 Oceania blends into a mountainside the views are breathtaking.
 There are lifts and shuttles available to get you around if you had mobility issues.
 However it may be preferable at Ikos Olivia for families as the resort is flat.

 I honestly cannot choose a favourite I love them both for many different reasons.
 But the distinct benefit at Olivia that it is the perfect all inclusive resort in Greece for families.
 Joe was able to easily maneuver safely around the resort and we felt comfortable with this, thus giving him a little independence.